gvolpe/nix-config/README.md

 - `switch`: helper script to switch home and system configurations.
 - `home`: all the user programs, services and dotfiles.
 - `imgs`: screenshots and other images.
-- `lib`: custom nix library functions.
+- `lib`: custom nix library functions and overlays used to instantiate pkgs.
 - `notes`: cheat-sheets, docs, etc.
-- `outputs`: the Home Manager and NixOS flake outputs.
+- `outputs`: the CI, Home Manager and NixOS flake outputs.
 - `system`: the NixOS configuration, settings for different laptops and window managers.

 ## Install